 -flto is automatically enabled when you specify the armclang -Omax option.

-Note Object files produced with -flto contain bitcode, which cannot be disassembled into meaningful disassembly using the -s option or the fromelf tool. -------------------------------------- Object files generated using the -flto option are not suitable for creating static libraries, or ROPI or RWPI images. --- Caution --- Link Time Optimization performs aggressive optimizations.
+Object files produced with -flto contain bitcode, which cannot be disassembled into meaningful disassembly using the -S option or the fromelf tool.

+-- Caution --

+Object files generated using the -flto option are not suitable for creating static libraries, or ROPI or RWPI images.

+-- Caution -

+Link Time Optimization performs aggressive optimizations.
 Sometimes this can result in large chunks of code being removed.

-Note Link Time Optimization does not honor the armclang -mexecute-only option.
+Link Time Optimization does not honor the armclang -mexecute-only option.
 If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code and produces a warning.

-1.3 -c on page 1-25.

-$Optimizing\ across\ modules\ with\ link\ time\ optimization.$

-$Restrictions\ with\ link\ time\ optimization.$

---lto armlink option.
+The default is -fno-lto, except when you specify the optimization level -Omax.

+Related reference 1.4 -c on page 1-29 Related information Optimizing across modules with link time optimization Restrictions with link time optimization --lto armlink option

-1.19 -fexceptions, -fno-exceptions
+1.20 -fexceptions, -fno-exceptions